Updated on Mar 16, 2026 17:26 IST

-NTA will conduct JEE Main 2026 session 1 exam in January and the session 2 will be held in April.
+NTA will conduct JEE Main 2026 session 2 exam from April 2 to 9.
 As the exam is just around the corner, here are some tips on how to prepare for JEE Main in two months.
 Also check JEE Main important chapters, chapterwise weightage and other helpful tips to prepare for the exam.

 With only a few months left for JEE Main 2026 exam, candidates can know here the preparation tips and tricks to get ready for JEE Main 2026 in 2 months.